Find the Cheapest Auto Insurance Quotes in Your Area

 List of Auto Insurance Companies in West Virginia

-We looked at 11 auto insurance companies across West Virginia to find the most affordable providers, but not all drivers can insure with every carrier below.
-For example, a specialty insurer included in this study is California Casualty.
-California Casualty only offers insurance to drivers who are peace officers, educators, firefighters, and nurses.
-The table below ranks the insurers from the lowst rates to the most expensive.
+We looked at 9 auto insurance companies across West Virginia to find the most affordable providers.
+The table below ranks the insurers from the lowest rates to the most expensive.

 The table below shows a more localized version of the cheapest car insurance companies in West Virginia.
 We've shown which three carriers have the best auto insurance rates within the state’s largest cities and towns.
-For the most part, Erie, Westfield and State Farm dominated much as they did statewide.
-These rates and rankings were based on our sample single male drivers with a Toyota Camry, good credit score and great driving history.
+For the most part, Erie, Progressive, Westfield and GEICO dominated much as they did statewide.
+These rates and rankings were based on our sample single male driver with a Toyota Camry, good credit score and great driving history.
 Your quotes may differ based on your own background factors and desired limits of liability coverage.